Pediatric Neuropsychology Track

 Training will encompass neuropsychological evaluation, team-based care, academic consultation, and forensic clinical psychology intervention and assessment.
-The intern’s experience will be rounded out by formal didactics with both neuropsychology and clinical psychology trainees at DH, exposure to neuroimaging, and protected time for pediatric neuropsychology research.
+The intern’s experience will be rounded out by formal didactics with both neuropsychology and clinical psychology trainees at DHMC, exposure to neuroimaging, and protected time for pediatric neuropsychology research.

 Interns will also participate in the multidisciplinary Epilepsy Surgical Planning Conference.
 Specific neuropsychology didactics are offered in conjunction with the Neuropsychology Postdoctoral Residency Program at DHMC, including Sports Neuropsychology and Cross-Cultural Neuropsychology.